-The research is based on the idea, proposed by one of the authors of the article, the prestigious scientist D. Nygren (inventor, among other devices of the Time Projection Chamber technology applied by many particle physics experiment, including NEXT).
+The research is based on the idea, proposed by one of the authors of the article, the prestigious scientist D. Nygren (inventor, among other devices of the Time Projection Chamber technology applied by many particle physics experiments, including NEXT).
 In 2016, Nygren proposed the feasibility to capture Ba2+ with a molecule capable of forming a supramolecular complex with it and to provide a clear signal when this occurs, thus yielding a suitable molecular indicator.
 Nygren and his group at UTA then went into designing “on-off” indicators, in which the signal of the molecule is highly enhanced when a supra-molecular complex is formed.
 The group led by Cossío and Gómez-Cadenas has followed a different path, designing a fluorescent bicolor indicator (FBI) that combines a large intensity enhancement and a dramatic color shift when the molecule captures Ba2+.
 The synthesis of FBI was done under the direction of DIPC researcher I. Rivilla.
 If an FBI molecule with no barium is illuminated with ultraviolet light, it emits fluorescence in the range of green light, with a narrow emission spectrum of about 550 nm.
-However, when this molecule captures Ba2+, its emission spectrum shifts towards blue (420 nm).
+However, when this molecule captures Ba2+, its emission spectrum shifts toward blue (420 nm).
 The combination of both features results in a spectacular enhancement of the signal, thus making it very suitable for a future Ba2+ detector.

 It is interesting to note that the experimental multiphoton microscopy systems used in the LOUM by P. Artal’s group for the green/blue spectral detection are based on those developed previously for imaging the cornea of the human eye in vivo.
 This is an example of interlacing the use of a unique technology in the world for biomedical applications on a fundamental problem of particle physics.
 “The effort to combine basic science and new instrumental implementations is essential to open new research avenues to answer the many questions that we scientists ask ourselves every day,” says J.M.
 Bueno, Professor of Optics at LOUM.